ronister/Retail-Statistics-Project/README.md

 # purchases
-This project takes purchases data file (ledger of sales) and runs some statistics on it using:
+This project takes purchases data csv file (ledger of sales) and runs some statistics on it using:
 (a) textual interface (run.py), or:
 (b) Tkinter standard python GUI library (runGui.py).
 Each Purchase has 6 fields: date, time, store, category, price, and payment method (Visa, Cash, etc.)